-- tank top that fits your child in the chest
+- a tank top that fits your child in the chest

-- 1-2 yards of fabric, depending on the width (I used 44 inch wide quilting cotton on the shorter dress and 54 inch wide cotton voile on the longer dress)
+- 1-2 yards of fabric, depending on the width (I used 44-inch wide quilting cotton on the shorter dress and 54-inch wide cotton voile on the long dress)

 - matching thread